lraj22/chhsclock/README.md

 # CHHS Clock

-This is a clock for Chino Hills High School.
-So far, it only has basic time-keeping features, but more is soon to come! (see TODO.md)
+This is an online, installable, clock for Chino Hills High School.
+So far, it only has time-keeping features, but a lot more is planned! (see TODO.md)